Why Facebook Ads Doesn’t Match Google Analytics 4 (+ How to Fix it)

 We’re going to show you a few methods that you can put in place to help resolve the Facebook and Google Analytics discrepancy.

-There are many factors that lead to data discrepancies between Facebook and Google Analytics 4, and the purpose of this guide is to help you understand what they are.
+There are many variables that contribute to the inconsistencies between Facebook and GA4, and the purpose of this guide is to help you understand these differences and learn how to interpret and navigate them effectively.

 In this article, we’ll discuss: